julianchurchill/text-adventure/README.md

 Story - TTA2

-- After fire attack Flechette should be distraught that her sister has been taken.
-  - "Where is she?
-She was right here with me, I, I..." she breaks down and starts to cry, holding her head in her hands.
-"I just turned away for a moment, there was a scuffle behind me and when I turned back Oubliette was gone.
-I called for her, I shouted and yelled but she wasn't there.".
-You try to console her, reassuring her that you'll find her sister no matter what it takes.
 - On arriving at Ubiquity you walk past a yak farm.
 You enter the town and there is a yak shaving parlour, in which is Larry the yak shaver chatting away to the locals whilst he shaves their yaks.
 He will not talk to you because he is busy.
   - DONE Go to the bank, convince them you are a Yakuza, so you can withdraw some money.
   - DONE Go to 'Frank's Tool Shed' to buy a yak zapper.